AsherMorse/EmberOne/docs/ROADMAP.md

   - Preview deployments
   - Zero-downtime updates
 - Testing Strategy
-  - Vitest for unit tests
+  - Vitest for unit and integration tests
-  - Jest + Supertest for API
-  - Cypress for E2E
+  - Cypress for E2E and component tests
 - No monitoring requirements for MVP
 - Focus on core functionality first